Laboratory Constraints on the Neutron-Spin Coupling of feV-scale Axions: Results

 We analyzed our experimental data for roughly 8~million axion frequencies between 0.01 to 10 Hz with a spacing of $\Delta f_a/2$ using the likelihood procedure outlined in Sec.~\ref{sec:freq_domain}.
 At each axion frequency, a slice of the experimental frequency spectrum with a bandwidth $\delta f$ (tabulated in Table~\ref{tab:likelihood_bandwidth}) was used to calculate the likelihood (Eq.~\eqref{eq:likelihood_def}), which assumes a white noise background.
 To verify the assumption of a white noise background, we performed a Shapiro-Wilks test on the noise portion of the bandwidth $\delta f$ where the axion's power is expected to be negligible.
 As can be observed in Fig.~\ref{fig:axion_power}, this can be defined to be frequencies in $\delta f$ that are not within $+2\Delta f_a$ of the axion frequency $f_a$ and its sidebands $f_a \pm f_e$.
 Based on the $p$-values of the Shapiro-Wilks test, we excluded about 1\% of the $\sim$ 8 million axion frequencies we tested at a significance of 0.0013, corresponding to a one-sided significance of 3$\sigma$.
 If the noise in our data was completely Gaussian, we would expect a rejection rate of only about 0.1\%; the actual higher rejection rate of 1\% indicates the presence of some non-Gaussian noise in the data.

-Figure \ref{fig:upper_limits} shows, in orange lines, the remaining 99\% of frequency values at which we can set 95\% upper limits on $g_\textrm{aNN}$ obtained by our analysis of the experimental data.
+Since the applicability of our white noise model for frequencies that do not survive the Shapiro-Wilks test is questionable, we do not set limits on $g_\textrm{aNN}$ at these frequencies and they constitute small gaps in our constraints that are not visually discernible in Fig.~\ref{fig:upper_limits} that shows, in orange lines, the remaining 99\% of frequency values at which we set 95\% upper limits on $g_\textrm{aNN}$.
+None of the frequencies excluded from Fig.~\ref{fig:upper_limits} due to the Shapiro-Wilks test have $q_0$ greater than 52.1 (corresponding to a global significance above 5$\sigma$ if the noise model was actually valid), except for a few frequencies that are nearly an integer multiple of 1~Hz.
+These peaks feature prominently in Fig.~\ref{fig:upper_limits}, but are unlikely to be true axion signals for reasons that we further elaborate in Sec.~\ref{sec:peaks}.
 To validate our analysis procedure, we also independently calculate in Appendix \ref{sec:exp_validation} the 95\% limits on a subset of experimental data using the time domain method of \cite{Lisanti2021}.
 Our comparison of both approaches in Fig. \ref{fig:time_freq_exp_compare} indicates that the methods agree well with each other.